Unraveling the gender disparity in GreenTech

 Who Are The Women Leading The Way In The CleanTech Industry

 Florence Gschwend, Co-Founder, and CTO at Lixea, has designed chemical processes to enable industries to move away from single-use crude oil products.
 Striving to make society more sustainable by providing a solution to unwanted waste, she has accumulated an impressive array of awards throughout her career, as well as being named in Forbes’ 30 Under 30 list for Europe’s most promising game-changers in 2017.

 Nina Harjula, Head of Global Communications at Danfoss Power Solutions is changing how the world moves on land and sea with hybrid and electric drivetrain systems.
 Regarded as one of the pioneers in CleanTech business development in Finland, she was invited by Business Finland to be a member of the CleanTech Advisory Board.

 Lubomila Jordanova, Co-Founder and CEO at PlanA.Earth and Co-Founder at GreenTech Alliance are helping businesses calculate, monitor, and reduce their carbon footprint.
 Last year, Lubomila was named on Forbes’ 30 Under 30 list and was selected as one of FOCUS Magazine’s 100 Women of the Year in Germany.

 Exclusion does not lead to inclusion.
 We all have a responsibility to create a community that is not male or female-dominated – that’s when we know the gender gap no longer exists.

-If you recognise the disparity in your CleanTech team and want to bridge the gap, get in touch.
+If you recognize the disparity in your CleanTech team and want to bridge the gap, get in touch.
 We can connect you with our diverse network of professionals to scale your team to drive business success.